floooh/sokol/README.md

 - implement an alternative WebAudio backend using Audio Worklets and WASM threads

 # Updates

+- **06-Jul-2019**:
+    - new header sokol_fetch.h for asynchronously loading data.
+        (TODO: add link to header and samples)
+    - sokol_gfx.h: increased SG_MAX_SHADERSTAGE_BUFFERS configuration constant
+      from 4 to 8.

 - **10-Jun-2019**: sokol_app.h now has proper "application quit handling":
     - a pending quit can be intercepted, for instance to show a "Really Quit?" dialog box